 It is imperative for any business to have an effective control of finances.
 Choose your business credit card or charge card as per your requirements.

-Look for one that rewards you the most with minimum fee.
+Look for one that reward you the most with minimum fees.

 While evaluating different cards, you should take into consideration the nature of your business and your style of spending money to derive the most from your card.